paubric/python-regression-connectome/README.md

 Cost:  0.0
 Special cost:  3.865418435582958e-29
 ```
-The average regression (special cost) performance is, effectively, above average, being the best in half the cases.
+We can notice that there is a 0 cost from a node to itself.
+More importantly, the average regression (_Special cost_) performance is, effectively, above average, being the best in half the cases.